 Sunglasses aren’t just a fashion statement, they’re a necessity to protect the fragile skin around your eyes.
 Sunglasses not only prevent the typical squinting and frequent blinking you do when in bright sunlight, they also prevent fine lines and wrinkles that occur around your eyes.
 Consider choosing oversized or wraparound sunglasses as they cover more of your eye area.

 Even if the sun isn’t fully shining, always use sunscreen (even in the winter!).
 Try our Swan SPF 30 Sunblock with exceptional UV protection, wrinkle-fighting peptides and antioxidants including Green Tea and Lipoic Acid.

 The skin around your eyes is thin and delicate.
 While you may want to rub or scratch your itchy eyes, excessive rubbing can cause damage to your eye area.
 That rubbing can also cause further swelling and puffiness.
 Avoid rubbing and instead apply cool compresses to provide relief.
 Use a gentle cleanser when washing your face to avoid further irritating your eye area.

 CAN PUFFY EYES CAUSE WRINKLES?

 Unfortunately, the answer is “yes” due to the swelling and stretching of skin when your eyes are irritated.
 This is why it’s important to get your ocular allergies under control to avoid further wrinkling, fine lines, and sagging.
-If you’re considering eye filler treatment or surgery to fix the effects of past eye allergies, always inform your cosmetic surgeon about your ocular allergies.

 WHAT TYPE OF DOCTOR SHOULD I SEE?